fachwerk-dev/create-fachwerk/slides/slides.md

 ## Dark theme

-To style the slide with dark background it is recommended to invert also the text colors with `prose-invert` class:
+To style the slide with dark background it is recommended to invert also the text colors with `prose-invert` class.
+See more at Tailwind [typography plugin](https://tailwindcss.com/docs/typography-plugin).

 ```yaml
 ---